ingararntzen/timingdocs/docs/source/timeddata/axis.rst

         The type evaluation for interval is stricter, as *type B* and *type D* require ``cue.interval`` to be instance of ``timingsrc.Interval``.

     The different types of cue operations are then interpreted according to the following table.
+For cue operations which modify only the interval (type B), the pre-existing value for ``cue.data`` will be preserved.
+Similarly, when modifying only the data (type C), the pre-existing ``cue.interval`` will be preserved.

     =====  ====================  ==============================
     Type   Key NOT pre-existing  Key pre-existing